-CIST 2453 - Cisco Scaling Networks (4 credit hours, 4500 minutes)
+CIST 2453 - Cisco Scaling Networks

 This course describes the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.
 Students will configure and troubleshoot routers and switches and resolve common issues with OSPF, EIGRP, and STP in both IPv4 and IPv6 networks.
 Students will also learn how to implement a WLAN in a small-to-medium network.